 Tamsin Snow

-As the title suggests, Relic speaks of ideas of antiquation and outdatedness, of how modern innovations inevitably become supplanted by new devices and technologies or by their own built-in failure.
-The second features an installation of Automated Teller Machines, 3-D printed in colours that recall computer mainframes and early IBMs.
+As the title suggests, Relic spoke of ideas of antiquation and outdatedness, of how modern innovations inevitably become supplanted by new devices and technologies or by their own built-in failure.
+The installation featured an installation of Automated Teller Machines, 3-D printed in colours that recall computer mainframes and early IBMs.
 The ATM, increasingly irrelevant in the age of mobile banking and financial technology, was once criticised itself for putting bank tellers out of work.
-Here, the automation that they brought about is turned against the machines themselves.
-On their screens, a series of computer animated films presents glimpses of labs, research and development sites, and factories, all devoid of human workers.
+Here, the automation that they brought about was turned against the machines themselves.
+On their screens, a series of computer animated films presented glimpses of labs, research and development sites, and factories, all devoid of human workers.
 They point to future technologies, of computers making computers, and, in turn, of the debris and waste that will be eventually left over.

 Tamsin Snow is a Dublin-based artist whose installations have been shown in solo exhibitions at Temple Bar Gallery+ Studios, Dublin; Atelierfrankfurt, Frankfurt; Block 336, London; Mermaid Arts Centre, Bray; and Oonagh Young Gallery, Dublin.
 Her group exhibitions include shows in Dublin, Helsinki, London, New York, Stockholm, and Vienna.